Big Sur Folk Festival: Later concerts

 The festival was held annually from 1964 through 1969 at the Esalen Institute in Big Sur.
 In 1970 it moved to the Monterey County Fairgrounds, and returned to Esalen for the last concert in 1971.

 As the seminar evolved into full concerts, Carlen kept the events purposefully small, emphasizing "quality and atmosphere over publicity and commercial success".
 Even when well-known artists like the Beach Boys or Crosby, Stills, Nash & Young were scheduled to perform, Carlen kept attendance to no more than a few thousand.
 She preferred crowds of less than 6000, preferably 3000.
 In 1971, she paid for no advertising and issued no tickets, only invitations.
 She paid performers union scale, never more than $50 per person.
 The admission charge was $3.50 to $5.50, depending on the year.
 For security, she used members of Baez' Institute for the Study of Nonviolence.

 From 1964 to 1971, the Big Sur Folk Festival featured a line up of emerging and established artists, including Joan Baez, Joni Mitchell, Judy Collins, the Beach Boys, Crosby, Stills, Nash and Young, Country Joe McDonald, John Sebastian, Kris Kristofferson, Arlo Guthrie, Dorothy Morrison with the Edwin Hawkins Singers, Julie Payne, and Mimi Farina.
 During the October 1970 festival, Kristofferson learned that Janis Joplin, with whom he had been involved, had died of an overdose in Los Angeles.

 At Esalen, the audience sat on the grass in front of the swimming pool, and the artists performed on the other side of the pool with the Pacific Ocean in the distance.
 In 1968 the audience totaled around 5,000 each day.
 In September, 1970, the crowd at the Monterey County Fairgrounds numbered six or seven thousand.

 The Beach Boys' performance at the 1970 festival at the Monterey County Fairgrounds helped establish their place as a rock and roll band, and their importance as a live act.
 Manager Jack Riley claimed that their appearance at the festival led to the invitation to play Carnegie Hall soon afterward.
 A recording of "Wouldn't It Be Nice" was included on a Live at Big Sur Folk Festival single and album.

-Although the event is sometimes now regarded as the antithesis of the grossly-commercial Woodstock, it was originally seen as antidote to the Newport Folk Festival.
-The folk festival in part inspired the first Monterey Pop Festival in 1967.
+Although the event is sometimes now regarded as the antithesis of the grossly commercial Woodstock, it was originally seen as antidote to the Newport Folk Festival.